Plutarco Elías Calles: Petroleum and U.S.-Mexico relations

 One of the major points of contention with the U.S. was oil.
 Calles quickly rejected the Bucareli Agreements of 1923 between the U.S. and Mexico, when Álvaro Obregón was president, and began drafting a new oil law that would strictly enforce article 27 of the Mexican constitution.
-The oil problem stemmed from article 27 of the Mexican Constitution of 1917, which re-stated a law from Spanish origin that made everything under the soil property of the state.
-The language of article 27 threatened the oil possession of U.S. and European oil companies, especially if the article was applied retroactively.
+The oil problem stemmed from Article 27 of the Mexican Constitution of 1917, which re-stated a law of Spanish origin that made everything under the soil property of the state.
+The language of Article 27 threatened the oil possession of U.S. and European oil companies, especially if the article was applied retroactively.
 A Mexican Supreme Court decision had ruled that foreign-owned fields could not be seized as long as they were already in operation before the constitution went into effect.
 The Bucareli Agreements stated that Mexico would agree to respect the Mexican Supreme Court decision in exchange for official recognition from Washington of the presidency of Álvaro Obregón.

-The reaction of the U.S. government to Calles's intention to enforce article 27 was swift.
+The reaction of the U.S. government to Calles's intention to enforce Article 27 was swift.
 The American ambassador to Mexico branded Calles a communist, and Secretary of State Frank B. Kellogg issued a threat against Mexico on 12 June 1925.
 Calles never considered himself a communist; he considered revolution a way of governing rather than an ideological position.
-Public opinion in the United States turned particularly anti-Mexican when the first embassy of the Soviet Union in any country was opened in Mexico, on which occasion the Soviet ambassador remarked that "no other two countries show more similarities than the Soviet Union and Mexico."
+Public opinion in the United States turned particularly anti-Mexican when the first embassy of the Soviet Union in any country was opened in Mexico.
+On that occasion, the Soviet ambassador remarked that "no other two countries show more similarities than the Soviet Union and Mexico."
 After this, some in the United States government, considering Calles's regime Bolshevik, started to refer to Mexico as "Soviet Mexico".

 The debate on the new oil law occurred in 1925, with U.S. interests opposing all initiatives.
 By 1926, the new law was enacted.
 In January 1927 the Mexican government canceled the permits of oil companies that would not comply with the law.
 Talks of war circulated by the U.S. president and in the editorial pages of the New York Times.
 Mexico managed to avoid war through a series of diplomatic maneuvers.
 Soon afterward, a direct telephone link was established between Calles and President Calvin Coolidge, and the U.S. ambassador to Mexico, James R. Sheffield, was replaced with Dwight Morrow.
 Morrow won the Calles government over to the United States position and helped negotiate an agreement between the government and the oil companies.

 Another source of conflict with the United States was Mexico's support for the liberals in the civil war in Nicaragua, as the United States supported the conservatives.
 This conflict ended when both countries signed a treaty in which they allowed each other to support the side they considered to be the most democratic.